rifaterdemsahin/assesment/video_script.md

 **"Companies don't want 'coders' anymore.
 They want Wizards. 🧙‍♂️ The ground is shaking.
 New tools every five minutes.
 Your old map?
 Trash.
 Your old shoes?
 Gone.
 We need a better way to move through this mess without getting buried."**

+**🎨 Image Prompt (The Avalanche):** `A chaotic, stylized 3D animation of an office worker standing on a crumbling cliff edge, looking up at a massive wave of glowing AI icons (ChatGPT, Python, Docker) crashing down like an avalanche, Pixar style.`

 ---

 # 🎭 ACT II: The Solution (The ATW Vehicle) 🚙